If you are being investigated for, or charged with, GBH it is vital that you seek specialist help from GBH solicitors as soon as possible.

 We are a nationwide, award-winning firm and we do not offer Legal Aid.
 Our clients appreciate how serious a GBH charge is and do not want to cut corners on their legal representation.

-If you are looking for a specialist team of assault solicitors who will treat your case with the importance and urgency it deserves, look no further than Forrest Williams.
+If you are looking for a specialist team of assault solicitors who will treat your case with the importance and urgency it deserve we will provide that.

 With Forrest Williams on your side, you’re in control.
 You can depend on us.